 Summary of the caching functionality:

 - The caches are held in the Crowd database.

-- When you add the directory connector to Crowd, Crowd will start a synchronization task in the background to copy all the required users, groups and membership information from LDAP to the Crowd database.
+- When you add the directory connector to Crowd, Crowd will start a synchronisation task in the background to copy all the required users, groups and membership information from LDAP to the Crowd database.
 This task may take a while to complete, depending on the size and complexity of your user base.

-- Crowd will perform a periodic synchronization to update the database with any changes made to LDAP.
+- Crowd will perform a periodic synchronisation to update the database with any changes made to LDAP.
 The default sync interval, or polling interval, is one hour (60 minutes).
 You can change the polling interval on the directory connector configuration screen.

 - Whenever an update is made to the users, groups or membership information via Crowd, Crowd will update both the database-backed cache and the LDAP directory immediately.